Real-analytic realization of Uniform Circular Systems and some applications: Approximating partition permutations by real-analytic diffeomorphisms

 The purpose of this section is to show that any permutation of a partition of $\T^2$ by a rectangular grid can be approximated sufficiently well by real-analytic diffeommorphisms.
 This is the real-analytic version of the content of \cite[section 6.2]{FW1}.
 We note that their smooth construction can be done on the torus, annulus or the disk.
-Unfortunately the lack of bump function is the real-analytic category makes life harder and the real-analytic constructions we do is valid for only the torus.
-For a disk, even very basic questions like the existence of real-analytic ergodic diffeomorphisms remains open.
-One can refer to \cite[section 7.1]{FK} and \cite[section 6.3]{BaKu} for a comprehensive analysis of known difficulties for a real-analytic AbC method on arbitrary real-analytic manifolds.
+Unfortunately the lack of bump functions in the real-analytic category makes life harder and our real-analytic constructions are only valid for the torus.
+For a disk, even very basic questions like the existence of real-analytic ergodic diffeomorphisms remain open.
+One can refer to \cite[section 7.1]{FK} and \cite[section 6.3]{Ba-Ku} for a comprehensive analysis of known difficulties for a real-analytic AbC method on arbitrary real-analytic manifolds.